dymk/regal/README.md

 Regal (RElational ALgebra) is a dependency free library for generating SQL programatically, and is intended to be used as the SQL generator for ORMs (although it can be used on its own).
 The API is modeled after Ruby's [Arel](https://github.com/rails/arel), and it attempts to provide analagous features.
+Its aim is to ease programatically generating complex SQL, and to adapt its output to fit specific databases (including MySQL, SQLite, PostgreSQL).

 Usage
 -----